adamduvick/adamduvick.github.io/docs/fluff-'n'-blueberries.md

 2. **Prepare the base**

    1. Combine graham cracker crumbs and melted butter.
-Set aside 1/2 c.
-Press remaining into a 13 x 9 inch pan.
+Set aside ½ c Press remaining into a 13 x 9 inch pan.

 3. **Prepare the fluff**